carlzulauf/extensions_developer_console/README.md

 Extensions Developer Console
 ============================

-Simple proposed extension for Google Chrome, and possibly other browsers.
+Simple extension for Google Chrome, and possibly other browsers.

 Goal
 ----